 An example where English and Mandarin work the same way

-My conclusion is that there are two types of tone change rules in Mandarin from a student perspective.
-The first one is essential and you absolutely have to master all the rules to perfection.
-The second one is also important if you want to sound natural when you speak, but most people tend to get it right without really trying.
+There are two types of tone change rules in Mandarin from a student perspective.
+The first, obligatory tone change rules, is essential and you absolutely have to master all these cases to perfection.
+The second one, optional tone change rules, is also important if you want to sound natural when you speak, but most people tend to get it right without really trying.
 So don’t freak out about them: know that they’re there and speak/mimic more and you’ll be fine!

 Tips and tricks for how to learn Chinese directly in your inbox